 And here’s how Jamie Oliver mixed these 5 ingredients to make this recipe, he used two separate frying pans:

 - Cut four of the chicken thighs into large chunks, cut the other two much finer – this creates texture.
-Add chicken to the onions and fry for 6 minutes.
+Add chicken to the onions already in the frying pan and fry together for 6 minutes.

 - Pick the thyme off the stalk and put the pieces into the chicken/onion pan.
 Discard the stalks.
 Add 150ml of water into the chicken.
 Add a dribble of red wine vinegar into the chicken mix.